 This recipe calls for simple pantry ingredients you’ll surely already have.
 Here is what you’ll need:

 - Almonds.
-Slivered or chopped almonds hold up better in granola than whole ones.
+Slivered or chopped almonds hold up better in granola than whole ones and I find they work great with vanilla!

 - Brown sugar.
 To enhance sweetness.